liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 ## Developing Custom SQL Queries

 Service Builder's finder methods facilitate searching for entities by their attributes--their column values.
-You simply add the column as a parameter for the finder in your `service.xml` file, run Service Builder, and it generates the finder method in your persistence layer and adds methods to your service layer that invoke the finder.
-But what if you'd like to do more complicated searches that incorporate columns from multiple entities?
+Add the column as a parameter for the finder in your `service.xml` file, run Service Builder, and it generates the finder method in your persistence layer and adds methods to your service layer that invoke the finder.
+But what if you'd like to do more complicated searches that incorporate attributes from multiple entities?

-For example, consider the Nose-ster Event Listing portlet we've been developing in this chapter.
-Suppose we want to find an event based on its name, description, and location name.
-If you recall, our event entity refers to its location by the location's ID, not its name.
+For example, consider the Nose-ster Event Listing portlet you've been developing in this chapter.
+Suppose you want to find an event based on its name, description, and location name.
+If you recall, the event entity refers to its location by the location's ID, not its name.
 That is, the event entity table, `Event_Event`, refers to an event's location by its long integer ID in the table's `locationId` column.
-But we need to access the *name* of the event's location.
-Of course, with SQL we can join the event and location tables for our search to include the location name.
-But how would we incorporate custom SQL into our portlet?
-And how would we invoke the SQL from our service?
-We'll specify the SQL as *Liferay custom SQL* and invoke it in our service via a *custom finder method*.
+But you need to access the *name* of the event's location.
+Of course, with SQL you can join the event and location tables to include the location name.
+But how would you incorporate custom SQL into your portlet?
+And how would you invoke the SQL from your service?
+Service Builder lets you do this by specifying the SQL as *Liferay custom SQL* and invoking it in your service via a *custom finder method*.

 Liferay custom SQL is a Service Builder-supported method for performing complex and custom queries against the database.
 Invoking custom SQL from a finder method in your persistence layer is straightforward.
 And Service Builder helps you generate the interfaces to your finder method.
-We'll show you just how easy it is following these steps:
+It's easy to do by following these steps:

 1. Specify your custom SQL.